8 Creative and Innovative Summer Fundraising Ideas

 Geocaching is an outdoor recreational activity in which participants use a GPS device or a mobile app to hide and seek containers, called "geocaches" or "caches," marked by coordinates at specific locations.

 A geocaching fundraiser is another way to attract support from individuals looking for ways to spend time outside during the summer.
 Teams can compete to be the first to return to base after collecting a sticker, code word, or other proof of visiting all geocached sites.
+Charge an entry fee per team and offer a prize for the fastest finishers to add some friendly competition to the mix.

 3. RaiseRight